 During my research I stumbled upon the GH60, apparently the OG of the mechanical keyboard PCB world.

-This PCB was developed through community efforts with greekhack and is quite reliable.
+This PCB was developed through community efforts with geekhack and is quite reliable.

-I thought this was super cool but does not exactly fit in my area of expertise.
-But if you’re skilled and more DIY-inclined, this option will be for you.
-Apparently, it is possible to build your own PCB board from scratch!
+I thought this was super cool, but does not exactly fit in my area of expertise.
+If you’re skilled and more DIY-inclined, this option will be for you.
+Apparently, it is possible to build your own PCB board from scratch.